Last updated on April 1, 2026

 Blood Price | Illustration by Antonio Jose Manzanedo

-Competitive EDH differs from casual EDH in one simple way: you’re playing to win.
-Gone are the social contracts and rule 0.
+Competitive differs from casual in one simple way: You play to win.
+Gone are Commander's social contracts and Rule 0.
 Infinite combos and stax are all allowed.
-But as in any Constructed format, you don’t need to play the most expensive cards to have a competitive deck.
-Today I’m evaluating some budget builds that can go toe-to-toe with the best.
+Like with any Constructed format, you don’t need to play the most expensive cards to compete.
+Today I evaluate budget builds that go toe-to-toe with the best and keep the deck price low.

 Heliod, Sun-Crowned | Illustration by Lius Lasahido